EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 This function **MUST** be called by the organization with:

-1. `identity` set to the employees address
+1. `identity` set to the organization's own address

 2. `delegateType` set to: